-Ensure the network connection is valid and correct, and the IP camera to add has already been activated.
+Ensure the network connection is valid and the IP camera has been activated.

-Step 1 Click on the main menu bar to enter the Camera Management.
+Step 1 Click on the main menu.

-Step 2 Click the Custom Add tab on the title bar or click in the idle channel window to enter the Add IP Camera interface.
+- Step 2 Click Custom Add, or click in the idle channel window to enter the Add IP Camera interface. - Step 3 Set IP Camera Address, Protocol, Management Port, Transfer Protocol, User Name, and Password.
+Management Port ranges from 1 to 65535.

-Step 3 Enter IP address, protocol, management port, and other information of the IP camera to add.